-Greenbelt's indoor pool offers several lanes for swimming.
+Greenbelt resident Peggy Higgins was part of a small group recently attempting to gather sufficient signatures to stop a city charter change so there could be a referendum.
+She learned that it's nearly impossible to gather the signatures required, even when the petition is overwhelmingly popular, yet it was also a "wonderful experience," she says and reaffirmed her decision of 31 years ago to move to Greenbelt.
+What follows is her account.
+My journey began this last month when the city council Greenbelt's indoor pool offers several lanes for swimming.
 The outdoor pool reopens Memorial Day weekend.
 As construction teams shore up the walls supporting the Greenbelt Aquatic & Fitness Center's (GAFC) filter room, Stephen Parks, supervisor, reminds people dreaming of summer fun to remember lessons they learned in kindergarten.
 Particularly about sharing.
 Legacy of Community Greenbelt's public pool originally opened on Memorial Day 1939, and at the time was the only public pool in Maryland.
 As the weather heats up, Greenbelt residents will be able to head to the outdoor pool to cool off as it reopens for its 85th Memorial Day.
 During summer weekends and on holidays, when the pool is likely to be popular, visitors must be passholders or Greenbelt residents.
 Summer memberships became available for purchase on May 1.
-See POOL, page 15 As a Popular Petition Fails Are Process Changes Needed? by Peggy Higgins Greenbelt resident Peggy Higgins was part of a small group recently attempting to gather sufficient signatures to stop a city charter change so there could be a referendum.
-She learned that it's nearly impossible to gather the signatures required, even when the petition is overwhelmingly popular, yet it was also a "wonderful experience," she says and reaffirmed her decision of 31 years ago to move to Greenbelt.
-What follows is her account.
-My journey began this last month when the city council What Goes On Monday, May 29 Memorial Day: city offices closed, no council meeting 11 a.m., Annual Memorial Day Ceremony, Greenbelt War Memorial Wednesday, May 31 7:30 p.m., Council Worksession: Prince George's County Council representatives, Municipal Building See the city ad on page 5 or the meetings calendar at greenbeltmd.gov for more information. voted, by a one-vote majority, 4 to 3, to change the city charter.
-As a result, I've been part of a small group of those connecting with Greenbelt registered voters, inviting them to sign a petition.
-The effort aimed to collect enough signatures to formally stop council from changing the city charter regarding the city manager residency requirement.
+See POOL, page 15 What Goes On Monday, May 29 Memorial Day: city offices closed, no council meeting 11 a.m., Annual Memorial Day Ceremony, Greenbelt War Memorial Wednesday, May 31 7:30 p.m., Council Worksession: Prince George's County Council representatives, Municipal Building See the city ad on page 5 or the meetings calendar at greenbeltmd.gov for more information.
 Why the Petition The charter, the city's founding document, requires the city manager to live in Greenbelt.
 Council's change to the charter allows them discretion on a caseby-case basis to decide whether city residency will be a requirement for the new city manager, in the middle of a search that is already well underway.
-The voter petition asks to stop council's action and allow the voters to decide by referendum during this November's upcoming election whether to make the change.
-Overwhelming Support As I went to events and door to door, I universally found Greenbelters to be interested and willing to engage in the issue.
-Ninety to 95 percent of those approached signed the petition.
-Each voter who signed affirmed this issue should be decided by the voters and that the residency requirement should be the same for all (rather than case-by-case).
+The voter petition asks to stop council's action and allow the voters to decide by referendum during this November's upcoming election whether to make the change. for all (rather than case-by-case).
 Many did so emphatically, saying: "This makes no sense."
 "Is this council action legal?"
 "I See PETITION, page 13